RHuard/RCs/README.md

 * zsh syntax highlight plugin (https://github.com/zsh-users/zsh-syntax-highlighting.git) - this is handled for you
 * zsh autosuggestions plugin (https://github.com/zsh-users/zsh-autosuggestions)
 * zsh alias tips plugin (https://github.com/djui/alias-tips)
-* zsh calc plugin (https://github.com/arzzen/calc.plugin.zsh) - note you have to remove the = alias as it conflicts with syntax highlighting
 * source-highlighting package so less will open with colors - not handled for you.
 This is handled in my newstartup repo

 ### bash: